th3james/BackboneDiorama/README.md

 ```

 ### Backbone.Diorama.NestingView
 A common pattern for Backbone applications is to nest views inside each other.
-A common example is a collection index view, where each model in the collection gets a sub view which listens for events about that particular model.
-This provides advantages such as removing the need for the whole collection view to re-render on changes.
+For example a collection index view where each model in the collection gets a sub view.
+The advantage of this approach is that each sub view an listen for and respond to events about a particular model, removing the need for the collection view to be re-rendered.

 Backbone.Diorama.NestingView makes it easy to stack views, as seen in this example PostIndexView

 ```coffee